Can ‘Brother Nature’ Escape The Ghosts Of Social Media Past?

 Peña, 20, says he doesn’t even remember posting the tweets.
 Mostly, because he was in middle school at the time they were written.
 Between the ages of 12 and 13, he tweeted things like, “Jay-Z look like a Monkey,” “Heil Hitler,” and “When I grow up I wanna be like Chris Brown.
 So if my girlfriend tried to look through my phone while driving I can choke and punch her :D.”

 These are terrible things to say.
-Shock humor at its worst — all abrasive setups without any punchlines.
-And they’re not anything that can or should be explained away by their author’s age.
+Shock humor at its worst — abrasive setups that are devoid of punchlines.
+And they’re not anything that ought to be flippantly explained away by their author’s age.
 Peña, who is of Puerto Rican and Dominican descent, seems to understand this.
 His mom was a victim of domestic abuse when he was young, he says.
 He can’t fathom thinking the Chris Brown tweet was funny.
 When discussing this time, he paints a picture of a kid who was hurting and trying to get attention — positive or negative.
 At 12, in the early-ish days of Twitter, saying shocking things seemed like an easy way to do that.

 But the internet never forgets.
 And seven years later those tweets would stand in stark relief to the reason for Peña’s fame: His compassion, positivity, charity work, and animal activism.